 Over the years I have learned that I am quite introverted, getting my energy from being alone or from a core group of people who are willing to talk, sometimes at least, about serious conversations.
 However, most people I meet don’t believe me when I say that it is really hard for me to go out and meet new people because I just seem so social.
 The reality is that, in my own little bubble, I take a long time to make new friends, and there are days where I would rather just be at home, alone, reading a book than out on an adventure.
 This might not seem like such a big deal, after all, we all have quiet, booky friends, but what do you do when you want to make new friends and you are living abroad?

 This is where my particular skill set comes in handy as it seems that I am good (really good apparently) at faking it.
 It might be hard to believe but I personally feel as though I am always on one end of the spectrum between word-vomiting or just watching other people interact when I am with new people.
 Somehow, however, I do manage to convince people that I am a social butterfly and genuinely enjoy it.

-When I am more comfortable with people, I am happy to partake in crazy adventures or picnic lunches (in my living room), but I am naturally socially awkward*, especially around new people.
+I tend to say that I am naturally socially awkward*, especially around new people.
+That means that when I am more comfortable with people, I am happy to partake in crazy adventures or picnic lunches (in my living room), but when I am first meeting them, my palms are sweating and my mind is probably racing.
 If you are in a similar situation, you are probably wondering how I ended up living in three different countries (five different cities) in the last eight years.
 I cannot really tell how it happened, but considering the amount of ‘new friends making’ I have had to do, I have discovered a few tricks.

 *I have yet to find a good translation for socially awkward in Spanish, so I tend to say that I am socially clumsy or socialmente torpe.